gabstopper/ansible-stonesoft/docs/modules/firewall_rule_module.rst

 --------

 * Firewall rules can be added or removed from either a top level policy or a sub-policy.
-When creating the rule, if source/destination or service is not provided, the value will be set to 'none' and the rule will end up being skipped.
-In addition, after making a rule change, a policy refresh is required.
+Source/destination and service elements can optionally be created or provided individually or as a list.
+See examples for more info.